Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/guides/contact-center-overview.md

 The NCCO that will be executed to connect to `Joe` is very similar, except for the user name.

-Try it out by calling the number associated with the app.

 #### Save the new NCCO, and try it out!

 1. Run two different instances of your client side app, on two emulators, devices or browser tabs.